edavidk7/eforce_microsim/README.md

 1. Implement the `mission.py` file to successfully drive around the track
 2. Tune the PID controller in the `gains.py` file to achieve the best performance
 3. Be the fastest around the track!
-You will be compared with others

 ### Tips